jdbrewer/proper-view/README.md

 ## Accessibility Features

 The platform is built with accessibility as a core requirement, following WCAG 2.1 guidelines:

+### Dark Mode Support

+ProperView supports dark mode out of the box.
+The UI automatically switches between light and dark themes based on your device or browser preference, using Tailwind CSS's `dark:` classes.
+This ensures:
+- Comfortable viewing in low-light environments
+- High contrast and readability for all users
+- Consistent experience across all pages and components

+All interactive elements, backgrounds, and text colors are carefully designed for both light and dark modes, improving accessibility and reducing eye strain.

 ### Screen Reader Support
 - ARIA live regions for dynamic content updates